Close Menu

 3. Are Shih-Tzus hypoallergenic?

-4. How much exercise does a Shih-Tzu need?
+4. How much exercise does a Shih-Tzu require?

-They only need about 20–30 minutes of light exercise daily, such as short walks or indoor play.
-Shih-Tzus are not overly energetic and enjoy lounging as much as playing.
+They need only 20–30 minutes of light, daily exercise, such as short walks or playtime indoors.
+Shih-Tzus are not extremely energetic dogs and love to rest nearly as much as they love to play.

 5. Do Shih-Tzus have health problems?

-Yes, they are prone to breathing issues, eye problems, dental disease, and joint conditions.
-Regular vet visits, proper grooming, and a healthy diet minimize risks.
+Yes, they can be prone to respiratory disease, eye infection, dental disease, and joint disease.
+Regular visits to the vet, good care in grooming, and a healthy diet minimize risks.

 6. Are Shih-Tzus easy to train?